Introduction to ACORN

 This is an important moment for the Australian chiropractic profession in terms of both evidence-base and research development and all chiropractors and interested researchers have an opportunity to be at the heart of positive change through contributing to the ACORN project.
 The ACORN PBRN, funded by the Chiropractors’ Association of Australia, is independently designed, led and conducted by an experienced team of critical health researchers at the Australian Research Centre in Complementary and Integrative Medicine (ARCCIM), Faculty of Health, University of Technology Sydney.
 ACORN is a nationwide project undertaken with the full profession in mind.
 The recruitment and involvement of all practising chiropractors across Australia and the collaboration of all interested researchers in Australia and internationally is actively encouraged.

 We encourage all practitioners, researchers and others with an interest in chiropractic-related enquiry to check out the pages of this website.
 While initial recruitment of registered chiropractors is now closed (please see news item on this website for update on the impressive response rate achieved), there will be ongoing opportunity for any chiropractors who have not participated to date to join the ACORN Project in the future.
 This website will be regularly updated with news, project developments and other resources.
-Please direct any enquiries regarding future recruitment to Professor Jon Adams (email: firstname.lastname@example.org).
+Please direct any enquiries regarding future recruitment to Distinguished Professor Jon Adams (email: firstname.lastname@example.org).

 ARCCIM: A World-Leading Public Health and Health Services Research Centre

 Click on the video below for a brief introduction to ARCCIM by Distinguished Professor Jon Adams

 Click here to visit the official UTS: ARCCIM webpage for details of the full program and initiatives led and conducted by this world-leading research centre.

 ACORN has a number of related aims, these are to: